‘Gezellig’ or ‘hygge’? The real differences between the Netherlands and Denmark

 Vaalserberg seen from Limburg.
 Image: Romaine/Wikimedia Commons/CC1.0

-Not that this is a competition but if one Danish “mountain” isn’t impressive enough, what about a series of “alps”?
-Svanninge bakker is a technically series of hills near the town of Svanninge on Funen, but have ironically been named “the Funen alps.”
+Not that this is a competition, but if one Danish “mountain” isn’t impressive enough, what about a series of “Alps”?
+Svanninge bakker is a technically series of hills near the town of Svanninge on Funen, but has ironically been named “the Funen Alps.”

 Save for Vaalserberg on the edge of the country, the Netherlands’ flatness has to be seen to be believed: as flat as a pannenkoek!